thomson08/Report/syllabus-long.md

 **The aim of the course** is to have a look under the hood of programming languages.
 How do programming languages work?
 Could you design your own programming language?
 Instead of looking at particular examples of programming languages, we will build our own.

-A companion course, Compiler Construction, will give insight into how the principles we learn this semester scale to industrial scale programming languages such as C++.
+A companion course, Compiler Construction, on how to scale the material of this semester to industrial scale programming languages such as C++ can be taught in the Spring if there is enough interest.

 **Prerequisites:** (MATH 250, CPSC 350) I assume that you know at least one, ideally a few more, programming languages.
 It would also be good to have learned something about computer architecture.
 One theme of the course is how to bridge the gap between a programming language and the actual machine, so some awareness of how actual machines work is needed to fully appreciate the material.
 Finally, while I will introduce the mathematics that we need to engineer our programming languages, some ability in manipulating formal mathematical models as typically acquired in a discrete mathematics or introductory logic course will be needed.[^coursecatalog]